-- 20.11 The Chairperson of each Committee of Council must be: - a) The Lord Mayor, or
+- 20.11 The Chairperson of each Committee of Council must be: - a) The Lord Mayor, or - b) if the Lord Mayor does not wish to be the Chairperson of a Committee of Council, a member of the Committee of Council elected by the Council, or - c) if the Council does not elect such a member, a member of the Committee of Council elected by the Committee of Council. - 20.12 The Council may elect a member of a Committee of Council as deputy Chairperson of the Committee of Council.
+If the Council does not elect a deputy Chairperson of such a Committee of Council, the Committee of Council may elect a deputy Chairperson. - 20.13 If neither the Chairperson nor the deputy Chairperson of a Committee of Council is able or willing to preside at a Committee of Council Meeting, the Committee of Council must elect a member of the Committee of Council to be acting Chairperson of the Committee of Council. - 20.14 The Chairperson is to preside at a Committee of Council Meeting.
+If the Chairperson is unable or unwilling to preside, the deputy Chairperson (if any) is to preside at the Committee of Council Meeting, but if neither the Chairperson nor the deputy Chairperson is able or willing to preside, the acting Chairperson is to preside at the Committee of Council Meeting.

-- b) if the Lord Mayor does not wish to be the Chairperson of a committee, a member of the committee elected by the Council, or - c) if the Council does not elect such a member, a member of the committee elected by the committee. - 20.12 The Council may elect a member of a committee of the Council as deputy Chairperson of the committee.
-If the Council does not elect a deputy Chairperson of such a committee, the committee may elect a deputy Chairperson. - 20.13 If neither the Chairperson nor the deputy Chairperson of a committee of the Council is able or willing to preside at a Meeting of the committee, the committee must elect a member of the committee to be acting Chairperson of the committee. - 20.14 The Chairperson is to preside at a Committee of Council meeting.
-If the Chairperson is unable or unwilling to preside, the deputy Chairperson (if any) is to preside at the Meeting, but if neither the Chairperson nor the deputy Chairperson is able or willing to preside, the acting Chairperson is to preside at the Meeting.
+Procedure in Committee of Council Meetings

-Procedure in committee Meetings
+- 20.15 Subject to any specific requirements of this Code, each Committee of Council may regulate its own procedure.
+The provisions of this Code are to be taken to apply to all Committees of Council unless the Council or the Committee of Council determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a Committee of Council Meeting is equal, the Chairperson of the Committee of Council is to have a casting vote as well as an original vote unless the Council or the Committee of Council determines otherwise in accordance with clause 20.15. - 20.17 Omitted.

-- 20.15 Subject to any specific requirements of this Code, each committee may regulate its own procedure.
-The provisions of this Code are to be taken to apply to all committees unless the Council or the committee determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a Meeting of the committee is equal, the Chairperson of the committee is to have a casting vote as well as an original vote unless the Council or the committee determines otherwise in accordance with clause 20.15. - 20.17 Omitted. - 20.18 Voting at a Council committee Meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+20.18 Voting at a Committee of Council Meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).

-Closure of committee Meetings to the public
+Closure of Committee of Council Meetings to the public

-- 20.19 The provisions of the Act and section 14 of this Code apply to the closure of Meetings of committees of the Council to the public in the same way they apply to the closure of Meetings of the Council to the public. - 20.20 If a committee of the Council passes a resolution, or makes a recommendation, during a Meeting, or a part of a Meeting that is closed to the public, the Chairperson must make the resolution or recommendation public as soon as practicable after the Meeting or part of the Meeting has ended, and report the resolution or recommendation to the next Meeting.
+- 20.19 The provisions of the Act and section 14 of this Code apply to the closure of Committee of Council Meetings to the public in the same way they apply to the closure of Meetings of the Council to the public. - 20.20 If a Committee of Council passes a resolution, or makes a recommendation, during a Meeting, or a part of a Meeting that is closed to the public, the Chairperson must make the resolution or recommendation public as soon as practicable after the Meeting or part of the Meeting has ended, and report the resolution or recommendation to the next Meeting.
 The resolution or recommendation must also be recorded in the publicly available minutes of the Meeting. - 20.21 Resolutions passed during a Meeting, or a part of a Meeting that is closed to the public must be made public by the Chairperson under clause 20.20 during a part of the Meeting that is webcast.

-Disorder in Committee of Council meetings
+Disorder in Committee of Council Meetings